is8ac/aural2/paper/aural2.md

-In this way, the training loop is always supplied with a buffer of mini batches randomly drawn from a recent state of the training data, and training data preparation is free to hog CPU resources while the train loop is blocked by the GPU doing training.
+In this way, the training loop is always supplied with a buffer of mini batches randomly drawn from a recent state of the training data, and training data preparation is free to fully utilize CPU resources while the train loop is blocked by the GPU doing training.

 It should be reiterated that the graph used for performing inference on incoming audio, the graph for performing batch inference on whole audio clips for visualizations, and the training graph, while distinct graphs, share a single set of variables.
-The weight and bias variables are updated by the training graph, and the accuracy with which aural2 classifies the state of the world increases.
+The weight and bias variables are updated by the training graph, and the accuracy with which Aural2 classifies the state of the world increases.
 The variables stay on the GPU, or whatever compute device TensorFlow has decided to use, and need never leave.
 TensorFlow transparently handles locking to ensure that the